JFrancis574/Keystroke-Authentication/README.md

 ### Application
 As explained above, this contains the source code along with the executable inside the dist folder.
 Included in this directory is a tester file which comprises of some tests that can be run.

+### Demo System

+Contained inside here is the source code for the demo system along with an executable.
+The modules needed are the same as above.
+The only difference between the two systems is that the demo contains print statements throughout which explain what is going on.

 ### Test Code
 Contains test code that was used when starting the project.
 Has not been updated in quite some time and is a little bit of a mess.
 Inside this folder, is stored some example data stored inside pickles.